wawo00/DOC_UPSDK_EN/source/Android/android01_2_help_ec.md

 ### III.
 Add other dependencies
 The SDKs of some affiliate networks need to depend on some public third-party libraries, so you may need to include them in your project manually.
 These library files are existing as  `xxx_ads`folders among the folders you downloaded.
-The relationships between UP ADSDK and other networks are loose and coupled.
+The relationships between UPSDK and other networks are loose and coupled.
 If you do not want to import some affiliate networks, you do not need to import those files.

 `batmobi_ads` as the sample, if your project needs filled with Mobvista ads, please duplicate related files under the directories of `batmobi_ads/libs/` and `batmobi_ads/res/` into the directories of `libs` and `res` in your project,plus,add content of `AndroidManifest_Inmobi`  into  `manifest.xml` which in your project.

-**Please make sure to follow the suggestions below to import 3rd-party libraries which UP ADSDK needs to depend on in your project.
+**Please make sure to follow the suggestions below to import 3rd-party libraries which UPSDK needs to depend on in your project.
 Or the system may crash due to lacking of some neccessary supports.**

 #### IV.
 Add Android Support library